Allscot Finance PPI Claim

+Allscot Finance PPI Claim

 Allscot Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Allscot Finance.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Allscot Finance, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from Allscot Finance.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Allscot Finance, and this was not demonstrated to you at the point of sale, then you would be due compensation from Allscot Finance.